Towards Domain-agnostic Depth Completion: Experiments

 \textbf{Completing Mobile Phone Sensor Depth.} Many smartphones have been equipped with cheap 3D sensors.
 To evaluate the robustness of our completion method with respect to noisy phone-captured depths, we perform a quantitative comparison on a Google Pixel 3 captured RGBD dataset (DualPixel)~\cite{GargDualPixelsICCV2019}.
 We apply the provided confidence map to sample the most confident 36\% regions as the sparse depths and evaluate the depth on the most confident 80\% regions.
 On this dataset, our method achieves \textbf{1.6\%} AbsRel ($\downarrow$), while NLSPN~\cite{park2020non} and Shenshkin~\cite{senushkin2020decoder} only achieve \textit{4.1\%} and \textit{24.86\%} respectively.

 Furthermore, we also qualitatively test on $2$ more phones, i.e. iPhone 12, and Huawei Mate 30.
 In each case, the depths are acquired differently. iPhone uses a stereo matching method to obtain the depth, which is normalized to $0-255$ and saved as the inverse depth.
 Huawei provides a low-resolution dense depth, i.e. $180\times240$ pixels, which is captured by a ToF sensor.
-Google Pixel uses the dual-pixel sensor, which has a very small baseline, to capture the depth.
+Google Pixel uses a dual-pixel sensor, which has a very small baseline, to capture the depth.
 The comparison is illustrated in Fig.~\ref{Fig: sensor complete cmp.}.
-We can see that our method generalizes well to different real world sparse data acquisition devices with a single trained model.
-More examples are in the supplementary material.
+We can see that our method generalizes well to different real-world sparse data acquisition devices with a single trained model.
+More examples are shown in Fig.~\ref{Fig: Pixel depth} and \ref{Fig: iPhone and Huawei}.

 \textbf{Ablation of Synthetic Sparsity Patterns.} This study aims to investigate the effectiveness of different simulated sparsity patterns during training.
 We remove one of the proposed patterns during training and evaluate them on $3$ zero-shot datasets with different patterns.
 On NYU and ScanNet, we simulate the pattern `Sparse ToF' and `Unpaired FOV', while we use the provided sparse depth on Matterport3D.
 All models have been trained with the same number of epochs, and identical parameters other than the sparsity patterns.
-Results are summarized in Tab.~\ref{Table: different sparse patterns.}.
+Results are summarized in Table~\ref{Table: different sparse patterns.}.
 We observe that when missing the simulated sparse depth pattern, the performance on the most-related testing data will decrease.
 For example, the model trained without the `Holes' pattern has worse performance than others on ScanNet and Matterport3D.
 Therefore, we see how combining different sparsity patterns improves cross-domain generalization.